Thoseyearsbrian/Aegis/SurgeAegis/Docs/en-US/README.md

 Aegis is designed to detect and block the following high-risk communications:

+- Ad tracking, behavior analytics, and listening CDNs
+- Botnets, remote access Trojans, and malware C2 channels
+- DNS poisoning / injection / hijacking behavior
 - APT command-and-control (C2) infrastructure
 - SDK telemetry and behavioral fingerprinting
-- DNS poisoning / injection / hijacking behavior
-- Botnets, remote access Trojans, and malware C2 channels
-- Ad tracking, behavior analytics, and listening CDNs

-It supports **Surge**, **Clash**, **QuantumultX**, **OpenWrt**, and other platforms, and works on iOS, macOS, Windows, Android, and router environments.
-Rules follow a unified structure with professional annotations, making them readable, auditable, and easy to integrate.You can optionally enable the advanced module CA_Block.list, which blocks high-risk root CA validation behaviors to further strengthen protection against man-in-the-middle (MITM) attacks.
+Aegis is specifically designed for the Surge platform, fully compatible with both iOS and macOS systems.
+It offers excellent readability, auditability, and modular deployment capabilities, making it ideal for various use cases such as policy routing and firewall-assisted configurations.You may optionally enable the advanced module CA_Block.list to block high-risk certificate validation behaviors and CA-related traffic, further enhancing your defense against man-in-the-middle attacks.

 ## **Philosophy**

 Aegis adheres to technical neutrality, information transparency, and complete independence.
 I firmly believe every individual has the right to understand and control their network traffic.
-Therefore, Aegis does **not** accept any form of commercial investment or capital control.
+Therefore, Aegis does not accept any form of commercial investment or capital control.
 To ensure purity, trust, and security, all configurations are handcrafted and audited by me, with complete annotations to guarantee every rule is transparent, verifiable, and pollution-free.

 ## **Auto Update**

 Aegis uses GitHub-based versioning and automation to stay up to date without manual intervention.
-It supports remote subscription through Surge, Clash, QuantumultX, and other tools.
+It fully supports remote rule subscription for Surge.

 ## **Configuration Links**